wp-plugins/smartbroker/readme.txt

 * price_low - the pre-set value of the lower price slider, in GBP (default: 30,000, integers only)
 * price_high - the pre-set value of the upper price slider, in GBP (default: 150,000, integers only)

-For example, the following shortcode will produced a size slider with an available range of 20-70 feet, pre-set to the range 25-30 feet:
+For example, the following shortcode will produced a size slider with an available range of 10-70 feet, pre-set to the range 15-30 feet:

-*[sb_search_box size_min="20" size_max="70" size_low="15" size_high="30"]*
+*[sb_search_box size_min="10" size_max="70" size_low="15" size_high="30"]*

-Take care setting the _min and _max values - it's not possible to search outside these limits, so make sure they include all your listings.
+> Take care setting the _min and _max values - it's not possible to search outside these size/price limits, so make sure they include all your listings.

 For [sb_search_page_v2] and [sb_search_box_v2], the example note for the keyword search box can be customised using:

 * keyword_examples (default: "e.g. roller furling, fridge")

-Finally, you can set the number of results returned per page on [sb_seach_page_v2] using the shortcode:
+You can set the number of results returned per page on [sb_seach_page_v2] using the shortcode:

 * results_per_page (default: 10)